paulhuggett/ifx/docs/index.md

-# Internal Fixups in rld
+# Internal Fixups

 The program repository uses “fixups” to express relationships between the sections of a single fragment and between different fragments.
 These are similar to the “relocations” used by other file formats such as ELF, Mach-O, or COFF.

 The program repository uses two different kinds of fixup: external and internal.